dcbeergoddess/webdev_2020_coltsteele/31_ASYNC_JAVASCRIPT/README.md

 - [LOUPE Call Stack Visual](http://latentflip.com/loupe/?code=ZnVuY3Rpb24gbXVsdGlwbHkoeCx5KSB7CiAgICByZXR1cm4geCAqIHk7Cn0KCmZ1bmN0aW9uIHNxdWFyZSh4KSB7CiAgICByZXR1cm4gbXVsdGlwbHkoeCx4KTsKfQoKZnVuY3Rpb24gaXNSaWdodFRyaWFuZ2xlKGEsYixjKXsKICAgIHJldHVybiBzcXVhcmUoYSkgKyBzcXVhcmUoYikgPT09IHNxdWFyZShjKTsKfQoKaXNSaWdodFRyaWFuZ2xlKDMsNCw1KQ%3D%3D!!!)

-- USING THE CHROME DEV TOOLS OPEN UP callstack Exercise and look under SOURCES, under page look under app.js, Apply breakpoint by clicking line, stops the codes execution and inspect one variable at a time.
+- USING THE `CHROME DEV TOOLS` OPEN UP callstack Exercise and look under `SOURCES`, under page look under app.js, Apply breakpoint by clicking line, stops the codes execution and inspect one variable at a time.
-- DEBUGGER for Call Stack - Add Breakpoint and then use arrows to watch, and play with values in console.
+- `DEBUGGER` for Call Stack - Add Breakpoint and then use arrows to watch, and play with values in console.

 ## WebAPIs and Single Threaded
 **JS is Single Threaded**